Everyone knows the free earbuds you get with a new phone aren’t worth the plastic they’re molded from – it’s a fact.

 SOUNDMAGIC E10C VERDICT

-There are very few companies out there that can topple SoundMagic as one of the kings of cheap headphones, but the E10C shows there’s still room for improvement - without hiking the price.
+There’s still nothing out there that can topple SoundMagic as the king of cheap headphones, but the E10C shows there’s still room for improvement – without hammering up the price.

 If you’re still listening to a pair of freebie buds, there’s really no excuse – buy a pair of these right now.
 Your ears will thank you.